vwxyzjn/cleanrl/docs/rl-algorithms/ppo.md

 ???+ info

-    Note that we use `charts/avg_episodic_return` in place of `charts/episodic_return` and `charts/episodic_length` because under the EnvPool's XLA interface, we can only record fixed-shape metrics where as there could be a variable number of raw episodic returns / lengths.
+    Note that we use `charts/avg_episodic_return` and `charts/avg_episodic_length` in place of `charts/episodic_return` and `charts/episodic_length` because under the EnvPool's XLA interface, we can only record fixed-shape metrics where as there could be a variable number of raw episodic returns / lengths.
 To resolve this challenge, we create variables (e.g., `returned_episode_returns`, `returned_episode_lengths`) to keep track of the *latest* episodic returns / lengths of each environment and average them for reporting purposes.

 ### Implementation details

-[ppo_atari_envpool_xla_jax.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_atari_envpool_xla_jax.py) uses a customized `RecordEpisodeStatistics` to work with EnvPool's experimental [XLA interface](https://envpool.readthedocs.io/en/latest/content/xla_interface.html) but has the same other implementation details as `ppo_atari.py` (see [related docs](/rl-algorithms/ppo/#implementation-details_1)) except that [ppo_atari_envpool_xla_jax.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_atari_envpool_xla_jax.py) does not use the value function clipping for simplicity.
+[ppo_atari_envpool_xla_jax.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_atari_envpool_xla_jax.py) uses the same other implementation details as `ppo_atari.py` (see [related docs](/rl-algorithms/ppo/#implementation-details_1)), with two differences

+1. [ppo_atari_envpool_xla_jax.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_atari_envpool_xla_jax.py) does not use the value function clipping by default, because there is no sufficient evidence that value function clipping actually improves performance.
+1. [ppo_atari_envpool_xla_jax.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_atari_envpool_xla_jax.py) uses a customized `EpisodeStatistics` to record episode statistics instead of the `RecordEpisodeStatistics` used in other variants. `RecordEpisodeStatistics` is a *stateful* python wrapper which is incompatible with EnvPool's *stateless* XLA interface.
+To address this issue, we used a `EpisodeStatistics` dataclass and simply implement the logic of `RecordEpisodeStatistics`.
+However, `EpisodeStatistics` comes with a major limitation: its storage has a fixed shape and can only record the *latest* episodic return of the sub-environments.
+Furthermore, the default episodic return values in `EpisodeStatistics` are set to zeros, which does not necessarily correspond to the episodic return obtained by a random policy.
+For example, we would report `charts/avg_episodic_return=0` for `Pong-v5`, even if they should have been `charts/avg_episodic_return=-21`.
+That said, this issue goes away as soon as the sub-environments finished their first episodes, therefore not impacting the reported results.

 ???+ info